Aeroméxico: Technology

-An Aeroméxico Boeing 787-9 economy class cabin.

 In 2016, Aeroméxico added 2Ku WiFi service by Gogo to some 737-800 aircraft, including access to Netflix.
 On its Dreamliners, it added Panasonic broadband Internet, and on Embraer narrow-body aircraft, streaming entertainment via Gogo's Gogo Vision.

 In July 2016, the airline launched a completely new website and new check-in kiosks at Mexico City Airport.
 That same year, the airline also co-sponsored the launch of startup accelerator MassChallenge in Mexico.

 In August 2017, the company became the Mexico launch customers of digital agency MediaMonks and together, they released a new mobile app.

-Controversies
+Racism

 Aeroméxico has been accused of racist behavior, with allegations including removing passengers from planes because they were Indigenous.
 Most complaints of discrimination against the airline have been reported as being due to skin color or ethnic origin.
 In May 2022, Aeroméxico prevented Nahuatl film maker David Cayetano from boarding a plane to Australia, where he was to present his film "Tsontiajakatl, el último viento" (Tsontiajakatl, the Last Wind).
 Aeroméxico falsely claimed that Cayetano did not have the required vaccines, leading to accusations that he was instead prevented from flying due to his indigenous ethnicity.
 A significant number of complaints emerged in August 2022 after a video of indigenous family being removed from a flight was shared on social media.
 The father of the family claimed he was removed "because of his appearance", though that cannot be heard in the video.
 Aeroméxico did not comment on the incident.